 Now, as in 1996, most of our activities and projects are run by volunteers, most of whom have "Living Experience" of HCV or HBV.
 Serving the needs of HCV+ and HBV+ people and eradicating viral hepatitis remain our top priorities.

 Our Story What We Do

-You can see from the highlights of HepCBC's history (below) what we do and how our core work has evolved over the years.
-We've moved from providing patients with newsletters, booklets and pamphlets to a broad Internet presence with website and social networking, plus face-to-face outreach to people from a variety of at-risk populations.
+Below are highlights of HepCBC's history: what we do, how our core work has evolved.
+We've moved from providing patients with newsletters, booklets and pamphlets to a broad Internet presence, plus face-to-face outreach to people from a variety of at-risk populations.
 We don't simply monitor health policies; we try to influence them.
-We don't just serve people who are already diagnosed; we try to get everyone tested so all HCV+ people can get treated before serious organ damage occurs.
-We "translate" the latest research into everyday language.
+We don't just serve people who are already diagnosed; we try to get everyone tested so all HCV+ (and now HBV+ also) people can get treated before serious organ damage occurs.
+We "translate" the latest viral hepatitis research into everyday language.
 We cooperate with other organizations at local, national, and international levels.
-We actively confront fear, stigma and discrimination; and hopefully HepCBC will empower HCV+ people to become leaders in the eradication of this terrible disease.
+We actively confront fear, stigma and discrimination; and hopefully HepCBC will empower HCV+ (and now HBV+ as well!) people to become leaders in the eradication of this terrible disease.

-- 2000 — HepCBC took over monthly publication of hepc.bull (published continually since 1996), plus Peppermint Patti’s FAQs, and a series of informative pamphlets which are updated regularly.
+- 2000 — HepCBC took over monthly publication of hepc.bull (published continually since 1996), plus Peppermint Patti’s FAQs, and a series of informative pamphlets.

 - 2002 — Website at www.hepcbc.ca launched